-From Wikipedia: … because of large social purges, so many workers were dismissed from established professions in such purges that they often had to be replaced by hastily trained younger workers free of questionable class origins.
+From Wikipedia: … because of large social purges, so many workers were dismissed from established professions in numbers that they often had to be replaced by hastily trained younger workers free of questionable class origins.
 A Czechoslovakian noted:

 "The highly qualified professional people are laying roads, building bridges and operating machines, and the dumb clots--whose fathers used to dig, sweep or bricklay--are on top, telling the others where to lay the roads, what to produce and how to spend the country's money.
 The consequence is the roads look like ploughed fields, we make things we can't sell and the bridges can't be used for traffic….
-Then they wonder why the economy is going downhill like a ten-ton lorry with the brakes off".
+Then they wonder why the economy is going downhill like a twenty-ton lorry with the brakes off".

 Like the rest of the Eastern Bloc, Czechoslovakia effectively missed the information and electronics revolution of the 1970s and 1980s and the party-state planned system ended up collapsing under the weight of accumulated economic inefficiencies …

-Short story: John, the friend of a friend, made several visits to Czechoslovakia in the 1970s, taking test equipment to help Skoda comply with forthcoming emissions regulations.
+Short story: John, the friend of a friend, made several visits to Czechoslovakia in the 1970s, taking test equipment to help Skoda Cars comply with forthcoming emissions regulations.
 Followed everywhere at first by the secret police, he became friends with one of the Skoda lab technicians - who eventually invited him home.
 Upon entering the ground floor of a 30-story block of flats, his friend asked if he could help carry up to the 12th floor - the lift had never worked - one of several TVs piled up in stair well.
-The flat, it turned out, was pretty much full of TV sets, all being converted to receive West German TV.
+The flat, it turned out, was pretty much full of TV sets, all being converted to receive West German programmes as the "home" sets were tuned to just the one station run, of course, by the communists.
 Unfortunately, as a lack of parts was hampering progress, on John's next visit, a large suitcase of scrap electronic components accompanied him.
-Upon seeing this cornucopia of scrap, the new friend exclaimed, "Where did you get all that!"
+Upon seeing this cornucopia of worthless bits, the new friend exclaimed, "Where did you get all that!"

 "From the local electronics shop, it's stuff they were throwing out".